Gardening in Tucson

 Several factors cause yellow leaves.

-Insufficient water is a possible cause in hot weather.
+Too little or too much water is another possibility.
 If leaves are limp in late afternoon, add more water in the morning.
-Overwatering can also be a problem if plants are not grown in raised garden beds or well-draining soil.
+Overwatering can be a problem, especially if plants are not grown in raised garden beds or in well-draining soil.
+Some heat-tolerant plants do not like excessive water even when loaded with fruit.

 Insects such as aphids and hornworms can damage leaves and stems, turning them yellow and even brown.
-Remove them when they are found.
+Remove insects when they are found.

 Purple-Reddish Leaves